Fines and penalties

 - maximum civil penalties for individuals and companies have significantly increased, and

-- civil penalties now apply to a greater range of misconduct – including a licensee’s failure to act efficiently, honestly and fairly, failure to report breaches and defective disclosure.
+- civil penalties now apply to a greater range of misconduct – including a licensee’s failure to act efficiently, honestly and fairly, failure to notify about reportable situations and defective disclosure.

 The new penalty provisions enable ASIC to pursue harsher civil penalties and criminal sanctions under the following ASIC-administered legislation: